davelevine/portfolio/data/certs/aws-saa-cert-legacy.md

 image: aws-saa-legacy.png
 excerpt: 'My journey to achieve the AWS Certified Solutions Architect – Associate certification has been a humbling experience.
 It has allowed me to deepen my understanding of AWS services and their application in creating robust and secure cloud solutions.'
 isFeatured: true
-tech: ['AWS', 'Security', 'Compliance', 'Migration', 'Serverless']
+tech: ['AWS', 'Cybersecurity', 'Compliance', 'Migration', 'Serverless']
 ---

 ![AWS](/images/certs/aws-saa-legacy.png)